rodsimpson/usergrid-nodejs-module/readme.md

 ## Contributing
 We welcome your enhancements!

-Like [Usergrid](https://github.com/apigee/usergrid-node-module), the Usergrid Javascript SDK is open source and licensed under the Apache License, Version 2.0.
+The Usergrid Node module is open source and licensed under the Apache License, Version 2.0 (<http://usergrid.incubator.apache.org/>).

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)